-The study of fatigue originated with the investigation of the catastrophic failure of rail axles.
-These early studies determined that the failures occurred at the axle shoulders – and elimination of large geometric discontinuities helped to alleviate the issue.
-At this time the word “fatigue” was introduced to describe failures occurring from repeated stresses.
+The history of fatigue analysis originated with the study of the catastrophic failure of rail axles.
+These early investigations determined that failures occurred at the axle shoulders – and that the elimination of large geometric discontinuities helped to alleviate the issue.
+At this time the word “fatigue” was introduced to describe failures occurring from repeated loads.

 During the 1870s, Gerber and others investigated the influence of mean stress and Goodman proposed a simplified theory concerning mean stresses.
 In 1886, Bauschinger showed that the yield strength in tension or compression was reduced after applying a load of the opposite sign that caused inelastic deformation.
 This was the fore-runner of understanding cyclic softening and hardening of metals.